Hidden Town Project

 Although of great debate within the Moravian community, the practice of slavery slowly increased, even against the town’s regulations.
 At its height, there were approximately 16o enslaved men, women, and children in Salem.
 Some lived in their owner’s homes while others lived in about 40 slave dwellings in town.
 Following the Civil War, freedmen established the first school for black children in the county and established a neighborhood across Salem Creek, now called “Happy Hill.”

-Please visit the St. Philips African American Heritage Center, on Church Street in Old Salem, to learn more about this history and the hidden town project.
+Please visit the St. Philips African American Heritage Center or any other interpreted site within the district to learn more about this history and the hidden town project.
 If you would like to get involved in the hidden town project, please contact us at Hiddentown@OldSalem.org.